ChartIQ/Charting-Library---iOS-Sample-App-Legacy/README.md

 # Charting-Library---iOS-Sample-App

 This is a basic iOS application built with ChartIQ's iOS Charting SDK.
-Both the native SDK and this application are intended to provide guidance on how to implement a native iOS app that interacts with the most common API calls in the [javaScript library](https://documentation.chartiq.com).
+Both the native SDK and this application are intended to provide guidance on how to implement a native iOS app that interacts with the most common API calls in the [JavaScript library](https://documentation.chartiq.com).

+**Coming soon:** A new app with a completely redesigned UI and support for version 8.0.0 of the ChartIQ library.

 ## About the iOS Charting SDK

 The [iOS Charting SDK](https://github.com/ChartIQ/Charting-Library---iOS-SDK) has been designed to support this basic application and may need to be extended to support more elaborate implementations.
 This can be done by adding additional code to invoke Javascript functions directly.
 Feel free to contact us and request sample code and guidance on how to extend the SDK.

 ## Requirements

+- Version 7.0.5 to 7.5.0 of the ChartIQ library.

+  Support for version 8.0.0 coming soon.

-- A valid version of ChartIQ's charting library (version 7.0.5 or greater).
-Please contact sales@chartiq.com if you do not already have a license or evaluation version.
+  Please contact sales@chartiq.com if you do not already have a license or evaluation version of the library.

 ## Getting started